-This Volume of the EIAR has assessed the impacts and resulting effects likely to occur as a result of the Regional Biosolids Storage Facility (RBSF) component of the Proposed Upgrade Project component of the Proposed Upgrade Project and the Proposed GDD Project on the various aspects of the receiving environment.
+This Volume of the EIAR has assessed the impacts and resulting effects likely to occur as a result of the Regional Biosolids Storage Facility (RBSF) component of the Proposed GDD Project and the Proposed Upgrade Project on the various aspects of the receiving environment.
 Hereinafter, this component is referred to "the Proposed RBSF Component".

 The Proposed RBSF Component has been designed and will be constructed in a manner to ensure that the impacts on the receiving environment are avoided where possible.
-Full details of the Proposed RBSF Component can be found in Volume 2, Section 3: Description of Proposed Upgrade Project.
+Full details of the Proposed RBSF Component can be found in Volume 2, Chapter 4: Description of the Proposed Project.
 In cases where impacts or potential impacts have been identified, the mitigation that has been proposed aims to avoid/prevent/reduce or offset the significance of particular impacts.
 These mitigation recommendations are contained in the specific environmental sections within this document.